pixbi/duplo/README.md

-# Pixbi Gruntfile
+# Pixbi Build Tool

-This repo basically contains the Gruntfile that is used across all frontend projects.
+This repo basically contains the build tool that is used across all frontend projects.
 The project using this repo must follow a set of conventions outlined below.